-Events and developments with a general impact, such as changes in the capital markets, the elevated level of inflation compared with previous years, and various global crises such as the Russian Federation's ongoing war of aggression against Ukraine, may affect the Group's risk profile.
+Events and developments with a general impact, such as flatlining growth and geopolitical uncertainty, may affect the Group's risk profile.
 Based on current assessments, there was no significant change to the Group's risk profile during the reporting period.
-Capacity to assume risk has been maintained in full.
-In addition to the quarterly risk calculations, this has been demonstrated by ad hoc rough calculations of own funds and the solvency capital requirement.
+Adequate capacity to assume risk continues to be maintained in full.